omega8cc/boa/README.txt

 system tuning for development and switching it back easily to the standard production settings.

-@=> DUAL LICENCE NOTICE (updated on March 20, 2024)
+@=> DUAL LICENCE NOTICE (updated on April 3, 2024)

-  While all BOA code is Free/Libre Open Source, only the BOA LITE branch and Aegir itself is free of charge without limits, while BOA PRO branch will require valid licence, with an effective date of April 1st, 2024.
+  While all BOA code is Free/Libre Open Source, only the BOA LITE branch and Aegir itself is free of charge without limits, while BOA PRO branch will require valid licence, with an effective date of April 8, 2024.

-  To provide some context, BOA project will be maintained in four branches:
+  From now on BOA project will be maintained in four branches:

-  * LITE which will remain completely free to use without any kind of license as it was from the beginning (previously named HEAD or STABLE).
+  * LITE which remains completely free to use without any kind of license as it was from the beginning (previously named HEAD or STABLE).

-  * PRO which will be free to install but with paid license to run upgrades, with several license tiers for extra support (new branch).

-  * DEV which may (TBD) remain public but will not be available to use without license even for install.
+    This branch should be considered as BOA LTS with slow updates, focused on both security and bug fixes, but very limited new features additions.

+  * DEV which requires paid license for both install and upgrade and includes the latest features, security and bug fixes and installed services versions.
+    This branch shouldn't be used in production without extensive testing.

+  * PRO which requires paid license and is available only as an upgrade from either LITE or DEV (or previous HEAD/STABLE) is the branch with regular monthly or bi-monthly releases, closely following tested DEV branch.

-  * OM which will remain our private branch with some things we don’t use removed and some added, but generally simplified for easier maintenance and modern coding standards.
+  * OMM which will remain our private branch with some things we don’t use removed and some added, but generally simplified for easier maintenance and modern coding standards.

-  What’s then the difference between LITE and PRO?

-  * LITE will be updated less regularly, perhaps quarterly, with occasional updates to address security issues.
-It may not receive all new features from the PRO branch, but should be still better and way more reliable than BOA was in the last few years.

-  * PRO will be actively maintained with monthly releases and new features.

-  The pricing will be announced on https://omega8.cc/compare page soon.
+  The pricing will be announced at https://omega8.cc/licenses shortly.

 @=> FOR BUG REPORTING PLEASE FOLLOW GUIDELINES EXPLAINED IN CONTRIBUTING.txt